Posted in Uncategorized

 Frick Junior High

-Frick was built on the Boulevard between Baker and Bay View (now Foothill and 62nd).
+Frick was constructed on the Boulevard between Baker and Bay View (now Foothill and 62nd).
 The school takes its name from W.P.
-Frick, who donated the lot the school is to be built on.
-It was then part of the Lockwood District.
-The school was dedicated on March 17, 1909.
+Frick, who donated the lot on which the school is to be built.
+Was then part of the Lockwood march on March 17.
+The school was dedicated on September 20, 1909.

-Oakland Tribune Sept 20, 1908
+Oakland Tribune, September 20, 1908

 The first school was kindergarten through the seventh grade.
 The building had eight rooms.
 With the rapid growth of the area around Frick School, it was decided to make Frick School a junior high in 1923.

-Frick Grammar School circa 1915 – Cheney Photo Advertising
+Frick Grammar School circa 1915 – Cheney PhotMay 30rtising

 New School

-Oakland Tribune May 30, 1926
+Oakland Tribune, May 30, 1926

-In 1927 a new school was built on adjoining land and was called Frick Jr. High School.
-The style of the new building is Spanish and Moorish architecture.
+In 1927, a new school was built on adjoining land and was called Frick Jr. High School.
+The style of the new building is a blend of Spanish and Moorish architecture.

 Oakland Tribune June 05, 1927